Here are 4 alternative energy sources that (at least for now!) can’t feasibly live up to their makers’ good intentions...

 Image courtesy of Wikimedia Commons.

-One of its weaknesses is similar to the above point on HFCVs: battery EVs are just too competitive for air-powered cars to be taken seriously.
+One of its weaknesses is that battery EVs are just too competitive for air-powered cars to be taken seriously.
 That said, their energy input is highly accessible.
 The power dynamics are comparable to everyday pneumatic devices (simply in that the air is pressurised to be converted into mechanical motion), after all.
-But despite its eco-friendliness, this is a rudimentary process that is of course dwarfed by the efficiency of (as mentioned above) EVs’ three-times-the-power Li-ion technology.
+But despite its eco-friendliness, this is a rudimentary process that is of course dwarfed by the efficiency of (as mentioned above) EVs’ 3-times-the-power Li-ion technology.

 Plus, it’s the extent to which the efficiency falls down that still raises questions today as to whether air-compression cars could ever be a commercial success.
 The lack of power was such that one pneumatic car manufacturer, Tata Motors, had its vice president explain that air should not even be considered a fuel; rather, an “energy carrier”.
 He concluded that the engine’s tech will have “problems of range”, which was putting it mildly—when tested, the only record of an (early) air-fuel car’s total distance travelled came to 7.22 km.